dhesse/STK-INF4000-hw/md/weeks/week8.md

 4. Compute the group means $\mu_l$, the priors $\pi_l$ and the
    $\Sigma$ matrix for a linear discriminant analysis (LDA) on the data using Spark.
-5. Fit a Logistic Regression model including a constant term in Spark.
+5. Fit a Logistic Regression model in Spark.
 6. Evaluate how well Logistic Regression performs compared to LDA.